jchatel/quickmail-next-docs/linkedin/sending-linkedin-connection-requests.md

 Whenever a lead accepts a connection request, an opportunity gets created by default.
 So you can go to the opportunities page to look for them.

-FYI: If you don't want accepted connection requests to create an opportunity, you can go to settings > replies > uncheck new opportunities create opportunities.
+FYI: If you don't want accepted connection requests to create an opportunity, you can go to Settings → Replies → Uncheck 'New connections create opportunities'.